From the time my son was 12 months old until he reached age 24 months, it’s conservative to estimate he bit nearly fifty other children.

 One important solution to challenging behaviors.

 Several months ago, a friend shared a copy of The Danish Way of Parenting with me.
-Dealing with toddler biting and several other negative toddler behaviors, I was open to reading or trying anything.
+Dealing with the biting and several other negative behaviors, I was open to reading or trying anything.
 I remember clutching the book tightly with my hands as I grabbed it from our post office box, then sneaking off to the car to catch a glimpse of the first few chapters.
 I was hoping for answers, yet remained cautiously optimistic.

 When I reached the fourth chapter—Empathy—my eyes widened as I read this quote: